Statistical study of a large and cleaned sample of ultraluminous and hyperluminous X-ray sources: Introduction

 Nevertheless, ULX population studies suffer from a moderately high contamination fraction due to foreground stars and (mainly) background AGN, often estimated to be $\sim$20\% from the $\log N- \log S$ diagram of cosmic X-ray background sources (e.g. \citealt{Walton2011}), increasing with X-ray luminosity (e.g. \citealt{Bernadich2021}).
 Despite evidence for ULXs being super-Eddington stellar-mass accretors, the physical mechanism behind the apparent super-Eddington luminosities is still poorly constrained.
-Modelling over the last twenty years suggests different possible scenarios such as anisotropic (beamed) emission (e.g. \citealt{King2009,Wiktorowicz2019}), supercritical accretion discs around stellar-mass black holes with radiation-driven winds (e.g. \citealt{Poutanen2007,Middleton2015}) or around neutron stars (e.g. \citealt{Erkut2019,Kuranov2020}), thermal-timescale mass transfer - in particular from a Helium-burning secondary (e.g. \citealt{Wiktorowicz2015,Pavlovskii2017}), accretion flows around pulsating highly-magnetised neutron stars (e.g. \citealt{Bachetti2014,Mushtukov2015,Israel2017, Mushtukov2017, Koliopanos2017}) and accretion of clumpy stellar wind enhanced by X-ray ionization \citep{Krticka2022}.
+Modelling over the last twenty years has suggested different possible scenarios such as anisotropic (beamed) emission (e.g. \citealt{King2009,Wiktorowicz2019}); supercritical accretion discs around stellar-mass black holes with radiation-driven winds (e.g. \citealt{Poutanen2007,Middleton2015}) or around neutron stars (e.g. \citealt{Erkut2019,Kuranov2020}); thermal-timescale mass transfer, in particular from a Helium-burning secondary (e.g. \citealt{Wiktorowicz2015,Pavlovskii2017}); accretion flows around pulsating highly magnetised neutron stars (e.g. \citealt{Bachetti2014,Mushtukov2015,Israel2017, Mushtukov2017, Koliopanos2017}); and accretion of clumpy stellar wind enhanced by X-ray ionisation \citep{Krticka2022}.

-In this work, we develop a novel approach to build cleaner ULX and HLX samples, using a general-purpose classification of X-ray sources developed in \cite{Tranin2022}.
-We assess the added value of such a clean sample, and we conduct a statistical study of our sample -- the largest to date -- to offer a more complete view of ULX and HLX properties.
+For this work, we developed a novel approach to build cleaner ULX and HLX samples, using a general-purpose classification of X-ray sources developed in \cite{Tranin2022}.
+We assessed the added value of such a clean sample, and we conducted a statistical study of our sample -- the largest to date -- to offer a more complete view of ULX and HLX properties.